Jerl92/McPlayer/README.md

 License: GPLv2 or later</br>
 License URI: http://www.gnu.org/licenses/gpl-2.0.html</br>

-MCPlayer The first full-width HTML5/JS/AJAX audio Player with Playlist, Plugin for Wordpress.</br>
+McPlayer The first full-width HTML5/JS/AJAX audio Player with Playlist, Plugin for Wordpress.</br>

 == Description ==</br>

-MCPlayer is make with JS taken from</br>
+McPlayer is make with JS taken from</br>
 https://github.com/miguel-perez/smoothState.js: Unobtrusive page transitions with jQuery,</br>
 https://github.com/dymio/player-56s: Web audio-player with playlist and minimalistic view as option,</br>
 https://wordpress.org/plugins/rs-save-for-later/: Simplicity Save for Later will add a button to your posts/pages/custom post types so users can save that content so they can access it later.</br>